-Since its founding in 1857, the Chicago Academy of Sciences / Peggy Notebaert Nature Museum has counted an incredible array of notable scientists and educators among those who have contributed to its collection and led the institution.
+Since its founding in 1857, the Chicago Academy of Sciences / Peggy Notebaert Nature Museum has counted an incredible array of notable scientists and educators among those who have contributed to its collection and have led the institution.
 Here are just a few of the notable people from its history.

 Elizabeth Emerson Atwater (1812 - 1878)